19 October 2024 Beit Lahia attacks: Response

 Palestinian civil defense forces and paramedics were unable to reach the sites of the massacre due to continuous Israeli artillery strikes and use of surveillance drones to prevent anyone from reaching the disaster zones.
 Many of the victims were unable to be rescued due to being trapped under large pieces of concrete and other rubble, preventing rescue teams from reaching them.
-According to a reporter on the ground, half of the people who were killed in the attack were internally displaced persons who had recently been forcefully evacuated from Jabalia and other regions of northern Gaza due to the renewed Siege of Jabalia.
+According to a reporter on the ground, half of the people who were killed in the attack were internally displaced persons who had recently been forcefully evacuated from Jabalia and other regions of northern Gaza due to the renewed siege of Jabalia.
 The majority of victims were reportedly children, the elderly, and women.

 Rescue efforts were further hindered by an internet and telecommunications blackout that began the previous day.
 Hospitals were unable to treat the mass transfer of casualties to their services due to significant shortages in medical supplies and faculty, exacerbated by Israeli blockades and sieges on hospitals in northern Gaza.

 Reactions

-The Israel Defense Forces alleged that casualty numbers from Gaza’s Government Media Office were typically exaggerated, and that the number of deaths reported did not align with Israeli information about the strike, which they claimed was meant to be a precise strike against a Hamas target.
+The Israel Defense Forces (IDF) alleged that casualty numbers from Gaza’s Government Media Office were typically exaggerated, and that the number of deaths reported did not align with Israeli information about the strike, which they claimed was meant to be a precise strike against a Hamas target.
 The IDF further justified their course of action by calling the targeted area part of an "active war zone".

 The Hamas government media office called the attack a "horrifying massacre" that was part of a "war of genocide and ethnic cleansing".
 Khalil al-Hayya, a member of Hamas' political bureau, urged for the international community to not let the massacre go unnoticed, and urged Islamic and Arab groups to besiege American embassies and Israeli embassies in protest.

-Egypt condemned the attack, stating, "There is no moral or military justification for the significant loss of life among Palestinian civilians, particularly women and children".
-Qatar News Agency, the state-run media agency of Qatar, stated the Israeli army had "intensified the crimes of ethnic cleansing, and perpetrated grisly massacres that claimed the lives of dozens of civilians".
+Egypt condemned the attack, stating: "There is no moral or military justification for the significant loss of life among Palestinian civilians, particularly women and children".
+Qatar News Agency, the state-run media agency of Qatar, stated the Israeli army had: "intensified the crimes of ethnic cleansing, and perpetrated grisly massacres that claimed the lives of dozens of civilians".

-Tor Wennesland, the United Nations special co-ordinator for the Middle East peace process, stated, "Horrifying scenes are unfolding in northern Gaza.
+Tor Wennesland, the United Nations (UN) special co-ordinator for the Middle East peace process, stated:"Horrifying scenes are unfolding in northern Gaza.
 The nightmare in Gaza is intensifying.
 I condemn the continuing attacks on civilians.
-This war must end, the hostages held by Hamas must be freed, the displacement of Palestinians must cease."
-In a statement, the Organization of Islamic Cooperation stated it viewed "this atrocity as a continuation of the many massacres, acts of genocide, and ethnic cleansing perpetrated against the Palestinian people in flagrant violation of international values, conventions, United Nations resolutions, and relevant orders issued by the International Court of Justice."
+This war must end, the hostages held by Hamas must be freed, the displacement of Palestinians must cease."In a statement, the Organisation of Islamic Cooperation (OIC) stated it viewed:" [...] this atrocity as a continuation of the many massacres, acts of genocide, and ethnic cleansing perpetrated against the Palestinian people in flagrant violation of international values, conventions, United Nations resolutions, and relevant orders issued by the International Court of Justice."